algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 **Overview:**

-The [Bug Data Report](https://docs.google.com/spreadsheets/d/1Wm9y6b1pe2TSEv-pNZyj7Igid2MQinLGrvEB3opBlmk/edit?usp=sharing) serves as a comprehensive tool for documenting and tracking test cases, their results, and overall testing progress.
-It adopts a standardized pattern for each test case.
+The [Bug Data Report](https://docs.google.com/spreadsheets/d/1Wm9y6b1pe2TSEv-pNZyj7Igid2MQinLGrvEB3opBlmk/edit?usp=sharing) serves as a tool for documenting and tracking test cases, their results, and overall testing progress.
+The spreadsheet is divided into three sections: Test Case Pattern, Testing Sessions, and Graphics.

 **Spreadsheet Structure:**